aybe/FIRConvolution/README.md

 ### Motivation

-Implementing a high quality FIR filter convolution in pure managed code is too slow.

-The audio DSP CPU usage ranges between ~30% to ~50% no matter how optimized.

-Result is that the audio dropouts are frequent since `OnAudioFilterRead` is struggling.
+Implementing a fast FIR filter convolution purely using managed code ended up being an impossible task, because as soon as one tries to uses a high-quality filter with many taps; the audio DSP CPU usage immediately ranges between 30% to 50%, and this, no matter how hard you'd apply various optimizations in order to try speed up the processing time.

 ### Profiling environment

-Half-band filter, 44100 Hz, 461 taps, 1 channel, 10 measurements, 1000 iterations, 1024 samples.

-Mimicking what'd happen inside `OnAudioFilterRead`, other scenarios would yield other results.

-The method call overhead clearly has an impact, hindering some algorithms as you'll see below.
+The candidate is a high-quality half-band FIR filter with 461 taps for 1 channel @ 44100 Hz.

+Trying to mimick the typical use with 10 measurements and 1000 iterations for 1024 samples.

+Both managed and native implementations are tested to give the audience an overall comparison.

 ### Profiling results

+The results are surprising, some algorithms perform better than some others ought to be worse.

 **Legend:**